callstack/react-native-testing-library/website/docs/Queries.md

 ### `includeHiddenElements` option

 All queries have the `includeHiddenElements` option which affects whether [elements hidden from accessibility](./API.md#ishiddenfromaccessibility) are matched by the query.
+By default queries will not match hidden elements, because the users of the app would not be able to see such elements.

 You can configure the default value with the [`configure` function](API.md#configure).